siddharthkanna/gotwiki/README.md

 # GOTWIKI
 Game of Thrones is an American fantasy drama television series created by David Benioff and D. B. Weiss for HBO.
-It became many people's favourite TV show thanks to it's amazing plot and characters.I've tried to create a responsive website whih shows the basic information of the episodes,characters and the houses.
+It became many people's favourite TV show thanks to it's amazing plot and characters.I've tried to create a simple responsive website which shows the basic information of the episodes,characters and the houses.

 # Getting Started with Create React App